-Following the reading of the titles of the Consent Agenda by Commissioner Carter, Commissioner Tsuruta moved that the Executive Director's recommendations be approved.
-Commissioner Cuprill-Comas seconded the motion, which was put to a voice vote.
-Commissioners Bragdon, Carter, Chamberlain, Cuprill-Comas, McDonald, Pearce, Tsuruta and Young voted in favor of the motion.
+Following the reading of the titles of the Consent Agenda by Commissioner Cuprill-Comas, Commissioner Tsuruta moved to approve the recommendations.
+Commissioner McDonald seconded the motion, which was put to a roll call vote.
+Commissioners Alexander, Cuprill-Comas, Lam, Levy, McDonald, Niemi, O'Hollaren, Pearce and Tsuruta voted in favor of the motion.